dozenmatter/ip/docs/README.md

 1. Ensure you have **Java 11** or above installed in your computer.

-2. Download the latest `Duke.jar` from [here](https://github.com/dozenmatter/ip)
+2. Download the latest `Duke.jar` from [here](https://github.com/dozenmatter/ip).

-3. Copy the file to the folder you want as your *home folder* for Duke
+3. Copy the file to the folder you want as your *home folder* for Duke.

 4. In **Windows**, open **cmd** and *cd* into the current file directory where you placed the Duke application.